browserengineering/book/book/animations.md

 sometimes caches surfaces internally.
 So you might think that Skia has a way to say "please cache this surface".
-And there is---keep around a `skia.Surface` object across multiple raster-and-draw executions and use the `draw` method on the surface to draw it into the canvas.^[Skia will keep alive the rastered content associated with the `Surface` object until it's garbage collected.]
+And there is---keep around a `skia.Surface` object across multiple raster-and-draw executions and use the `draw` method on the surface to draw it into another canvas.^[Skia will keep alive the rastered content associated with the `Surface` object until it's garbage collected.]
 In other words, we'll need to do the caching ourselves.
 This feature is not built into Skia itself in a trivial-to-use form.

-Let's start digging into the compositing algorithm and how to implement it.
+Let's start digging into an implementation of compositing.
 The plan is to cache the "contents" of an animating visual effect in a new `skia.Surface` and store it somewhere.
 But what does "contents" mean exactly?
 If opacity is animating, which parts of the web page should we cache in the surface?
-To answer that, let's revisit the \structure of our display lists.
+To answer that, let's revisit the structure of our display lists.

 It'll be helpful to be able to print out the (recursive, tree-like) display list